PanK0/TalkingChalks/Evaluation/README.md

 **Use of the smartphone during the museum tour**
 * People use their smartphone to take pictures during the tour
-* Majority of people don't want to use it to look for information, etc.
+* Majority of people doesn't want to use it to look for information, etc.
 * Causes isolation

 **Preferred device to activate TalkingChalks**